MicrosoftDocs/customer-insights/ci-docs/audience-insights/connect-service-principal.md

    1. In the PowerShell window, enter `Connect-AzureAD -TenantId "[your tenant ID]" -AzureEnvironmentName Azure`.
 Replace *[your tenant ID]* with the actual ID of your tenant where you want to create the service principal.
 The environment name parameter, `AzureEnvironmentName`, is optional.

    1. Enter `New-AzureADServicePrincipal -AppId "0bfc4568-a4ba-4c58-bd3e-5d3e76bd7fff" -DisplayName "Dynamics 365 AI for Customer Insights"`.
-This command creates the service principal for audience insights on the selected tenant.
+This command creates the service principal for Customer Insights on the selected tenant.

    1. Enter `New-AzureADServicePrincipal -AppId "ffa7d2fe-fc04-4599-9f6d-7ca06dd0c4fd" -DisplayName "Dynamics 365 AI for Customer Insights engagement insights"`.
 This command creates the service principal for engagement insights on the selected tenant.

 ## Grant permissions to the service principal to access the storage account

-Go to the Azure portal to grant permissions to the service principal for the storage account you want to use in audience insights.
+Go to the Azure portal to grant permissions to the service principal for the storage account you want to use in Customer Insights.

 1. Go to the [Azure admin portal](https://portal.azure.com) and sign in to your organization.

-1. Open the storage account you want the service principal for audience insights to have access to.
+1. Open the storage account you want the service principal for Customer Insights to have access to.

 1. On the left pane, select **Access control (IAM)**, and then select **Add** > **Add role assignment**.